amplication/docs/docs/getting-started/authentication.md

 ### The Bearer (jwt) header example

-This schema take data that your server provide and signing it with a key that you provide it via the SecretsManeger, in that way no sensitive data is transfer over the network and its safe from mutilation.
+This schema take data that your server provide and signing it with a key that you provide it via the SecretsManager, in that way no sensitive data is transfer over the network and its safe from mutilation.

 ```
 Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJkYXRhIjoieW91IGFyZSBzb29vb28gY29vbCB0aGF0IHlvdSBjaGVjayB0aGF0ISIsIm5hbWUiOiJPZmVrIGdhYmF5IDspIiwiaWF0IjoxNTE2MjM5MDIyfQ.vaYJaP9SUlOU0u4NfFCRm5tmBVDKeCwvN6ByCkqJt8U